 Shopkeepers and restaurant owners take advantage of the long Easter weekend to “fare il ponte.”
 This Italian expression translates as “to make a bridge.”
-On this public holiday and others shopkeepers and other workers may even add additional days to a public holiday to extend their time off.
+On public holidays in Italy like this one, many shopkeepers and other workers may even add additional days to a public holiday to extend their time off.

 Is Easter a good time to visit Italy?

 With a few caveats, April can be one of the best times of the year to visit Italy.

 Although there is always the possibility of rain, the temperature isn’t likely to be too hot or too cold.

 Of course, there is some variability in weather depending on where you’re headed to northern Italy vs. southern Italy. if you’re visiting regions in northern Italy, there could even be a chance of snow.
 In southern Italy, water temperatures are likely to be too chilly for swimming and many beach resorts will still not have opened for the season.